soverenio/docs/docs/getting-started/quick-start.md

     6. Grant viewing rights to the created service account.

-            This binding allows the Soveren gateway to discover information available from Kubernetes, for example the request source.
+        This binding allows the Soveren gateway to discover information available from Kubernetes, for example about the request source.

             kubectl create clusterrolebinding soveren-digger-view --clusterrole=view --serviceaccount=${NAMESPACE:?}:soveren-digger